rackerlabs/support-how-to/content/how-to/cloud-servers/system-disk-and-data-disk-faq/index.md

 not save any information from the data disk(s).
-To save your data disk(s) you have the option of using [Rackspace Cloud Backup](/support/how-to/cloud-backup), which is a granular file level backup system that you can configure to save only the files and folders you wish to keep.
+To save your data disk(s) you have the option of using [Rackspace Cloud Backup](/support/how-to/cloud-backup), which is a granular file level backup system that you can configure to save the files and folders you wish to keep.
 {{</accordion>}}
 {{<accordion title="How Do I Back up a Data Disk?" col="in" href="accordion3">}}